 All of the bikes on this list will give you a great workout, and help you to up your cardio indoors.
 Indoor cycling has a number of benefits, including burning fat, improving your heart health, and working on your cardiovascular endurance.
 Ready to spin at home?
 Clip-in and check out our picks for the best Peloton alternatives.

 - I went from doing no exercise to one month on a Peloton — 5 things I've learned

 What are the best Peloton alternatives?

-You can buy one of the best exercise bikes for less than $200, and you probably already have a tablet — so you might be wondering why people are willing to spend upwards of $2,000 on a fancy, high-end fitness bike like the Peloton Bike just because it combines the two.
+If you already have a tablet and then get one of the best exercise bikes, you could replicate the Peloton experience without spending upwards of $2,000.
 The real selling point of Peloton is its expansive fitness classes, instructors who will motivate you, and leaderboards to see how you stack up against the competition.

 Our best Peloton alternatives all have some combination of those features.
 While they may not all fully replicate the Peloton experience, they come close.

 If you can’t find a Peloton bike, we think the best Peloton alternative is the Bowflex Velocore.
 While it’s just as expensive as the Peloton, it has a unique Lean Mode, which tilts the bike left and right as you go through turns, giving you a real-road type feel.
 While it lacks live classes, its monthly $19.99 subscription does get you a ton of content, and you can even use other apps on its spacious display — including Peloton’s app.